 Glue your teacup into the center of the plate or saucer on it’s side.
 The birdseed will look like it’s spilling out of the cup onto the saucer when you finish.
 Take your twine and measure out four pieces of the same length.
 Mark four equal areas on the saucer around the outside.
 If it’s not balanced, your bird feeder won’t sit level when you finish.

 Tie all four pieces of twine together on one end.
-For this repurposing idea, the other end of the twine will attach to the bottom edge of your saucer with a dot of glue.
+For this, the other end of the twine will attach to the bottom edge of your saucer with a dot of glue.
 Hang it up in your window or on your porch.
-Carefully add birdseed around the cup on the plate and add a pile in the cup.
+Carefully add birdseed around the repurposed cup on the plate and add a pile in the cup.
 Wait for the birds to come around.

-This simple bird feeder repurposing idea will keep the birds coming to your yard all spring and summer.
+This simple bird feeder will keep the birds coming to your yard all spring and summer.

 10. Colander Lights